What Are Vertices, Faces And Edges? Explained For Primary School

 - Vertices, faces and edges of common 3d shapes

-- When will my child learn about vertices, faces and edges in primary school?
+- When do children learn about vertices, faces and edges in primary school?

 - How do vertices, faces and edges relate to other areas of maths?